2026 Haitian general election: Transitional Presidential Council

-During his visit to France in January 2025, Leslie Voltaire, the president of the Transitional Presidential Council, said that two-round general elections will be held, with the first on 15 November 2025 and the second in early January 2026, to inaugurate a new government on 7 February 2026.
-In August 2025, Laurent Saint-Cyr became the last head of the council's rotating presidency before the planned inauguration of a newly elected government.
-However, in October 2025, the head of the Provisional Electoral Council, Jacques Desrosiers, announced that holding an election before February 2026 is "impossible" due to the ongoing gang violence and a lack of funding despite pressure from the United States and the Caribbean Community.
-He also said that the council will continue to work to make elections possible some time later in 2026.
-As of June 2025, the council had identified 1,300 voting centers in nine of Haiti's ten departments, to serve 6.2 million voters.
+In April 2024, the Transitional Presidential Council was formed, with a mandate until 7 February 2026.
+In January 2025, Leslie Voltaire, the chairman of the Transitional Presidential Council, said that two-round general elections will be held on 15 November 2025 and in early January 2026.
+However, in October 2025, the head of the Provisional Electoral Council, Jacques Desrosiers, announced that holding an election before February 2026 is "impossible" due to the ongoing gang violence and a lack of funding.

-The Provisional Electoral Council published a draft election decree on 31 October 2025 that establishes rules for the upcoming elections.
-On 14 November, the council submitted a new election calendar and a list of steps to be implemented over the following months before presidential, legislative, local, and municipal elections can be held.
-These include updating voting centers; registering political parties, candidates, and voters; and recruiting polling staff.
-The election campaign will begin in March 2026, with electoral lists to be published on 31 July 2026, the first round of voting to be held on 30 August 2026, the second round on 6 December 2026, and the inauguration of a new president on 7 February 2027.
-The council also stated the election calendar depends on achieving increased security, funding, and technical work.
-The draft electoral decree and calendar were submitted for approval by the executive branch.
+On 14 November, the Provisional Electoral Council submitted a new election calendar and a list of steps to be implemented over the following months before elections can be held.
+The election campaign began in March 2026, with electoral lists to be published on 31 July 2026, the first round of voting to be held on 30 August 2026, the second round on 6 December 2026, and the inauguration of a new president on 7 February 2027.
+The proposal was approved by the Transitional Presidential Council on 1 December 2025.